1938 Carnegie Tech Tartans football team

-The 1938 Carnegie Tech Tartans football team represented the Carnegie Institute of Technology during the 1938 college football season.
-The Tartans were led by second-year head coach Bill Kern and played their home games at Pitt Stadium in Pittsburgh, Pennsylvania.
+The 1938 Carnegie Tech Tartans football team represented the Carnegie Institute of Technology as an independent during the 1938 college football season.
+The Tartans were led by second-year head coach Bill Kern and played their home games at Pitt Stadium in Pittsburgh.

 The team first came to national attention after winning a close game against Northeastern power Holy Cross, who were on a 13-game unbeaten streak.
 Another big win came when the Tartans upset cross-town rival and defending national champion Pittsburgh, snapping their 22-game winning streak.